aaronPTB/segmentation/README.md

 `experiments/dataset_exploration_segmentation.ipynb` offers a look into the segmentation masks and images, and a summary of dataset stats.

-`experiments/fashion_segmentation_training_smp.ipynb` has code for training using smp.
+`experiments/fashion_segmentation_training_smp.ipynb` has code for training on DeepFashion2 using smp.
 Utilize FPN net and se_resnext50_32x4d encoder with Imagenet weights for training.
+Results were mixed due to dataset being unpredictable at times.
+Clothing often cut off or occluded.

+`experiments/fashion_segmentation_imaterialist.ipynb` has code for training on imaterialist dataset